Popular 0% APR business credit cards in 2023

 Business credit cards with a 0% APR period can be a great tool for large purchases or balance transfers.
 The extended grace period can help you grow your business or lower your interest on existing debt.

 For example, a business might take advantage of a 0% APR business credit card with an introductory period to finance the purchase of new inventory.
 This would allow them to make interest-free payments over the upcoming period, offering them the chance to manage their expenses more easily and foster business expansion.

 On the other hand, a business could opt for a 0% APR business credit card with an introductory period to facilitate the transfer and settlement of a costly high-interest business loan.
 This wise decision allows them to avoid interest fees throughout this time, making it easier to get rid of their debt.

 Can you get a business credit card with no revenue?

-Typically, APR is charged annually based on your outstanding monthly balance.
-However, there are several other forms of APR that you should be aware of:
+In addition to the annual rate, there are a few other forms of APR that you should be aware of:

 - Monthly APR: This is calculated by dividing your APR by 12 and then multiplying that number by your credit card balance.